CLIPDrag: Combining Text-based and Drag-based Instructions for Image Editing: Abstract

 \section{Abstract}

 Precise and flexible image editing remains a fundamental challenge in computer vision.
 Based on the modified areas, most editing methods can be divided into two main types: global editing and local editing.
 In this paper, we discussed two representative approaches of each type (\ie, text-based editing and drag-based editing.
 Specifically, we argue that both two directions have their inherent drawbacks: Text-based methods often fail to describe the desired modifications precisely, while drag-based methods suffer from ambiguity.
 To address these issues, we proposed \textbf{CLIPDrag}, a novel image editing method that is the first try to combine text and drag signals for precise and ambiguity-free manipulations on diffusion models.
 To fully leverage these two signals, we treat text signals as global guidance and drag points as local information.
-Then we introduce a novel global-local motion supervision method to integrate text signals into existing drag-based methods ~\citep{shi2024dragdiffusion} by adapting a pre-trained language-vision model like CLIP ~\citep{radford2021learning}.
+Then we introduce a novel global-local motion supervision method to integrate text signals into existing drag-based methods~\citep{shi2024dragdiffusion} by adapting a pre-trained language-vision model like CLIP~\citep{radford2021learning}.
 Furthermore, we also address the problem of slow convergence in CLIPDrag by presenting a fast point-tracking method that enforces drag points moving toward correct directions.
-Extensive experiments demonstrate that CLIPDrag outperforms existing single drag-based methods or text-based methods.
+Extensive experiments demonstrate that CLIPDrag outperforms existing single drag-based methods or text-based methods.\blfootnote{$^\dagger$Long Chen is the corresponding author.
+Codes: \href{https://github.com/ZiQi-Jiang/CLIPDrag}{https://github.com/ZiQi-Jiang/CLIPDrag}.}